 Not sure where to search?
 Start looking for accommodations with this guide to the best places to stay in Chiang Mai:

-Where to stay in Chiang Mai: A complete guide to the best neighbourhoods and areas for travellers
+Where to stay in Chiang Mai: The best areas & neighbourhoods

 Chiang Mai is the largest city in the northern part of Thailand.
 The metro area covers close to 3000 square kilometres and includes over a million residents.
 It’s a diverse city with lots of interesting attractions and historic landmarks.